• Skip to primary navigation

 Cooked Lentil Stew in pot

-Finish your lentil stew with a squeeze of lemon juice and top with chopped fresh parsley and chopped green onions if desired.
+Finish your stew with a squeeze of lemon juice for freshness, and top with minced fresh parsley and chopped green onions if desired.

 A pot of Lentil Stew garnished with chopped fresh parsley and green onions